adriayc/react_projects_course-js/README.md

 ## React Query
 [React Query](https://tanstack.com/query/latest) is a JavaScript library designed to simplify the complex task of data fetching and caching in React applications.

+## React Query Devtools
+Helps visualize all the inner workings of React Query and will likely save you hours of debugging if you find yourself in a pinch.